butchakia/AI_case_study/README.md

 * How is your company performing relative to competitors in the same field?

 OpenAI is leading the field in large language models and image generation.
 They boast many users and have the most advanced models currently available.
 They are ahead of everyone else today but that doesn't mean their dominance will persist.
+With all its strenghts it cannot search the internet for new information like Bing.
 Technology changes rapidly and one big advancement by any firm in the field could replace them.

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-I wouldn't quite suggest a particular product or service but what I would suggest would be to go open source with your code.
+I wouldn't quite suggest a particular product or service but what I would suggest is going open source with your code.
 The company's name is OpenAI and by opening up the source code you could allow others to greatly expand on its capability.
 By doing so they would democratize the space even more and allow everyone to see how ChatGPT in particular ticks.
 One of the founders, Elon Musk, has been critical of the company not being more open about its code, even calling it a "closed source, maximum profit company."

 * Why do you think that offering this product or service would benefit the company?

 Speaking from a financial standpoint this offering would unlikely directly benefit the company.
 They would have less propriotary software.
-They would have to get money through donations and grants by leading the field while still offering up their knowledge which would be difficult.
-It would certainly gain broader public support and admiration which is one of their stated goals.
-They could also possibly draw even better talent, being a beacon of what a good AI company would look like and act like.
+They would have to get more money through donors and grants.
+By leading the field and offering up their knowledge they might open themselves up to more donations to offset direct revenue.
+They would certainly gain broader public support and admiration which is one of their stated goals.
+They could also possibly draw even better talent, being a beacon of what a good AI company looks like and acts like.

 * What technologies would this additional product or service utilize?

 Any technology could be used, with its product open sourced anyone could apply anything they like to it.
-Many companies and small businesses could also harnass its power to enhance their business.
+Many companies and small businesses could also harness its power to enhance their business.
 This could have positive ripple effects throughout the economy as a whole by helping basically everything run more efficiently.
 Hopefully this could improve supply chains and manufacturing processes reducing prices across the board for people.

 * Why are these technologies appropriate for your solution?